Eobion-Technologies/adsense/README.txt

 * Channel: This is the Custom Channel for the ad, as configured in AdSense.
   This is an optional parameter and if not specified, then 1 is assumed.
+  If you did not configure any channels, then leave this parameter out.

 * Blocks